-Section 6·1 Travel
+Section 6.1 Travel

 All site representatives will be selected, if at all possible, by proximity to the host site.
-The NCAA will provide reimbursement for mileage for up to 500 miles to the host site.
+The NCAA will provide reimbursement for mileage (at the current government rate) for up to 500 miles to the host site.